-Housing Catalyst served more than 4,000 people in 2017.
-We celebrated the opening of Village on Redwood, which added 72 new affordable homes to the community.
-We also provided several community-building events for residents.
-Check out the 2017 Annual Report for more information!
+Housing Catalyst served more than 4,000 people in 2018.
+We celebrated the opening of Village on Horsetooth, which added 96 new affordable apartments to the community.
+Another big accomplishment was the rehab of Village on Shields, the complete renovation of 285 affordable rental apartments.
+Check out the 2018 Annual Report for more information!

 This illustration of the effects of living in a "poor neighborhood" are enlightening and also disturbing.
 Go to the full "storystream" by Alvin Change.
 Click here to view.